Diderot-Language/examples/README.md

 do that only to be as self-contained as possible, so that no additional software is needed to start using Diderot.
 Diderot programs can also be compiled to **libraries** as well as command-line executables, which can be called from other visualization software.
-Some examples of OpenGL-based displays of Diderot programs will be shared here.
-We are working on simplifying connections between compiled Diderot programs and high-level languages like python, and simplifying how Diderot programs are debugged.
+Some examples of OpenGL-based GUIs around Diderot programs will be shared soon.
+Ongoing work includes simplifying connections between compiled Diderot programs and high-level languages like python, and simplifying how Diderot programs may be interactively debugged.

 ## Building Diderot and these examples